sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 ### Trial

-There's a fully functional trial available [here](https://www.dropbox.com/scl/fi/6z1mj94xelwpmoyojkvt3/Dato-5.3.7-trial-1725218207.zip?rlkey=hdidus85nzcwu164rdx7z3hr3&raw=1).
-The only limitation is that it will prompt you to buy Dato every 12 hours and it will not receive automatic updates.
-If you decide to buy Dato on the App Store, all data and settings from the trial version will be preserved (they share the same storage).
+Try the fully functional trial [here](https://www.dropbox.com/scl/fi/6z1mj94xelwpmoyojkvt3/Dato-5.3.7-trial-1725218207.zip?rlkey=hdidus85nzcwu164rdx7z3hr3&raw=1).
+The only limitation is a reminder to buy the app every 12 hours, and no automatic updates.
+All data and settings carry over if you buy it on the App Store.

 You can also [try it on Setapp](https://go.setapp.com/stp181?refAppID=571&utm_medium=vendor_program&utm_content=button) for 7 days for free.